Stochastic port--Hamiltonian systems: Implicit port-Hamiltonian systems

-In what follows we will consider $X:I \to \XX$ to be an integral curve of a \textit{Stratonovich vector field} $\delta X_t$ with initial condition $X_0$, being $I \subset \RR_+$.
-Then, see, e.g. \cite{EmeBook}, for any differential 1-form $\theta$ on $\XX$ we can associate the standard pairing
+We use \textit{Stratonovich calculus} since it allows us to exploit standard rules of differential calculus and exterior calculus on manifold.
+In what follows, we will consider $X:I \to \XX$ to be an integral curve of a \textit{Stratonovich vector field} $\delta X_t$ with initial condition $X_0$, being $I \subset \RR_+$.
+We recall that, \cite{EmeBook}, for any differential 1-form $\theta$ on $\XX$ we can associate in a unique way the real-valued semimartingale that represents the integration of $\theta$ along the vector field $\delta X$, denoted as

-denoting the insertion of the vector field $\delta X_t$ into the form $\theta$ according to standard rule of exterior calculus, see, e.g. \cite{Holm1}, being $\ii$ the \textit{interior product} or \textit{contraction}, see, e.g. \cite[Ch.
-3]{Holm2}.